generalized-intelligence/GAAS/README.md

 ## Project Overview
-Currently the project provides the following ten funcitons,some of which may need to be further optimized:
+Currently the project provides the following ten funcitons, some of which may need to be further optimized:
+NOTE: This is a beta version of the software.
+Please re-ensure the stability of each feature before implementing on real drones.

 <p align="center">
 <img height="300" src="https://s2.ax1x.com/2019/05/16/EbE7WR.png"/>
 </p>